• Skip to primary navigation

 • 1 medium head of cauliflower (460g) leaves and stalk removed then cut into medium size florets

-• 1 green bell pepper (160g) pith and seeds removed then roughly chopped
+• 1 medium green bell pepper (160g) pith and seeds removed then roughly chopped

 • ½ heaped tsp dried red chilli flakes